NHSDigital/integration-adaptor-lab-results/release/DOCKERHUB.md

 ## Configure the application

-docker-compose.yml is preconfigured with environment values to run a standalone version of the adadptor using fake mesh.
+`docker-compose.yml` is preconfigured with environment values to run a standalone version of the adaptor using fake mesh.

-If you would like to run the adaptor against any other Mesh service or using any other database or message queue broker, modify required environment variables as described in to  [README](https://github.com/nhsconnect/integration-adaptor-lab-results/blob/0.0.1/README.md)
+If you would like to run the adaptor against any other Mesh service or using any other database or message queue broker, modify required environment variables as described in to the [README](https://github.com/nhsconnect/integration-adaptor-lab-results/blob/main/README.md)

 ## Find the release directory